Robert-Roth/scireadability/README.md

 scireadability.syllable_count(text)
 ```

 Returns the total number of syllables in the input text.
-It first checks against custom dictionaries, then uses cmudict (for English), and finally falls back to a regex-based syllable counting method for English if CMUdict fails.
-For non-English languages, if Pyphen is available, it's used; otherwise, no fallback is applied.
+It first checks against custom dictionaries, then uses cmudict, and finally falls back to a regex-based syllable counting method if CMUdict fails.
 This function is affected by the `set_rm_apostrophe()` setting, as punctuation is removed before counting.

 **Word count (lexicon Count)**